Johnny Holton

-Johnny Holton Jr. (born August 22, 1991) is an American football wide receiver who is a free agent.
+Johnny Holton Jr. (born August 22, 1991) is an American former professional football wide receiver.
 He played college football at Cincinnati and was signed by the Oakland Raiders as an undrafted free agent in 2016.
-He has also played for the Philadelphia Eagles, Pittsburgh Steelers, and New York Giants.
+He was also a member of the Philadelphia Eagles, Pittsburgh Steelers, and New York Giants.

 College career

 Holton was recruited to play junior college football at the College of Dupage.
 There, Holton excelled on the field at wide receiver over his two years at the school.
 After his time there, he had offers from the University of Alabama, Florida State University, Ohio State University, TSU and Auburn but he chose Cincinnati to continue his college career.

 Professional career

 Oakland Raiders

-On May 10, 2016, Holton signed with the Oakland Raiders as an undrafted free agent following the conclusion of the 2016 NFL Draft.
-He played in 15 games his rookie season, recording two receptions for 34 yards while playing regular role on special teams, recording 12 tackles, good for second on the team.
+On May 10, 2016, Holton signed with the Oakland Raiders as an undrafted free agent following the conclusion of the 2016 NFL draft.
+He played in 15 games his rookie season, recording two receptions for 34 yards while playing regular role on special teams.

 On September 3, 2018, Holton was waived by the Raiders and was later re-signed to the practice squad, with his position being changed from wide receiver to cornerback.
-He was promoted to the active roster on November 21, 2018 as a wide receiver.
-He was waived on November 26, 2018 and re-signed to the practice squad.
+He was promoted to the active roster on November 21, 2018, as a wide receiver.
+He was waived on November 26, 2018, and re-signed to the practice squad.